Get in touch with us for career information.

 Community services may be for you if you are interested in:

-Community workers support people to develop and implement plans to make improvements in their community.
+Community development workers support people to develop and implement plans to make improvements in their community.

 How you and your school can engage parents, community and business in careers.